top of page

 Pigs

 Our Berkshire/Hereford cross pigs have a great life on the farm!
 We currently have two females that we breed with our boar.
 We typically have 20+ piglets at any given time, all born on Riggin Farm.
 These heritage breeds yield a better fat-to-meat composition that results in tender, succulent pork!
 The Wagon Wheel Method of rotational grazing gives them a central area with their feed, water, and shelter where they have access all day, every day.
 Five gates are connected to the main section that each lead to a separate paddock.
 One gate stays open for a week, giving the pigs access to about half an acre of wooded pasture to root and explore.
 When they get moved to the next paddocks the land is given an 4 week break before they return.
 This gives the land time to be rejuvenated and become more fertile than ever before while the pigs get to snack on the growth their next paddock achieved in the past few months.
 Numerous scientific studies have proven that pasture-raised pork is significantly higher in Omega-3's than commercial pork.
 Pastured pork belly has about the same Omega-3 content as wild-caught salmon!
 The natural way we raise our pigs combined with their genetics result in the most delicious and healthiest pork you'll ever try.
-We currently have pork available to purchase, so check out the bundle options and place your order for farm pickup or visit us at the Jasper Farmers Market every Saturdays for individual cuts.
+We currently have pork available to purchase, so come visit us at the farm during normal business hours.

 Chickens